fqantonio/aqua/JOURNAL.md

 ## October

+- [x] Valves: buy
+- [x] Engine covers, buy
+- [x] more flutuability to the bow: improve with a bolt...
+- [x] BUY the flag
+- [ ] ...and print 3d part.
+- [ ] PVC for the holes of the motor atachment
+- [x] Buy lights: white, red, green!?

 - [ ] repair the hulls (see procedure bellow)

 - [ ] GPS problem: no led light blinking...
 - [ ] beeps!? (https://ardupilot.org/rover/docs/common-sounds-pixhawkpx4.html#common-sounds-pixhawkpx4)

-- [ ] Charging procedure: improve circuit and carefull with both bateries;
+- [ ] Charging procedure: improve circuit and carefully with both bateries in mind;
-- [ ] Valves: buy
-- [ ] Engine covers, buy
-- [ ] print covers for the holes of the motor wires
-- [ ] more flutuability to the bow: improve with a bolt and print 3d part.
 - [ ] MP parameters: see discussion on ArduPilot AHRS Discourse and about the voltage accurancy
 - [ ] Test voltage values and adjust it;
-- [ ] lights: white, red, green!?

 - [ ] removable protections for corners, bow and stern

 - [ ] Get test sites maps with APM
 - [ ] Tests